ParentTV: Free to share with your school community

 You’re welcome to copy, paste and publish the following article in your school newsletter, website or parent portal (unaltered, with attribution).

-Attribution: Adapted from key ideas shared by parenting educator Maggie Dent in her video “More Merry, Less Mayhem at Christmas” on ParentTV.
+Holidays aren’t tidy.
+If voices rise, model a tiny repair: “I’m sorry for my part.
+Here’s what I’ll try next time.
+How can we make this right together?”
+Kids who see repair learn resilience.
+Attribution: Adapted from key ideas shared by parenting educator Dr Vanessa Lapointe in her video “More Merry, Less Mayhem at Christmas” on ParentTV.

 To find out more about ParentTV for schools visit https://parenttv.com/schools or email [email protected]